Interim remedies

 Arrest

-An arrest may secure a monetary claim, by imposing restrictions on the respondent's right to legally, and sometimes physically, dispose of the arrested asset to the detriment of the petitioner.
-It is typically used to prevent an asset that might otherwise serve as security or an asset for recovery of debt from being removed from Norwegian jurisdiction, sold or otherwise brought outside the creditor's reach.
-It should be noted that an arrest does not constitute a lien or similar security interest, that liens may be attached to an arrested asset by other creditors and that the arrest does not provide protection in case of bankruptcy.
-Nor does the arrest give a right to enforce the debt.
+An arrest may secure a monetary claim, by imposing restrictions on the respondent's right to dispose of the arrested asset, legally and sometimes physically, to the detriment of the petitioner.
+It is typically used to prevent an asset that might otherwise serve as security or for the recovery of debt from being removed from Norwegian jurisdiction, sold or otherwise placed outside the creditor's reach.
+It should be noted that an arrest does not constitute a lien or similar security interest, that liens may be attached to an arrested asset by other creditors and that an arrest does not provide protection in the event of bankruptcy.
+Nor does an arrest give a right to enforce the debt.

-In addition to presenting the necessary documentary evidence and the legal arguments supporting the petition, the petition must state the amount for which arrest is claimed.
-The petitioner should also, as far as possible, define the assets to be subject to the arrest.
-If the matter is urgent, e.g. if the assets are about to leave Norwegian jurisdiction, this fact should be stated and substantiated.
+In addition to providing the necessary documentary evidence and legal arguments, the petition, the petition must state the amount for which arrest is sought.
+The petitioner should also, as far as possible, identify the assets to be subjected to arrest.
+If the matter is urgent, e.g. if the assets are about to leave Norwegian jurisdiction, this should be stated and substantiated.

 In order to be granted an arrest, the claimant must substantiate, on the balance of probabilities,